eb3095/jpapi/README.md

 # jpapi
-Simple Python API Implementation using JSON, or "JSON Python API"
+Simple Python API Implementation using JSON, or "JSON Python API".
+Like Flask without the unneeded bits.

 ## Description
 This is to make making python webservers for apis easy and quick.
 The objective is to enable